-- is required in all residential real property transactions - is not required in commercial transactions - must disclose material facts not readily observable to the buyer that affect value
+- is required in all residential real property transactions - is not required in commercial transactions - must disclose material facts that affect value not readily observable to the buyer material defect.

-While disclosing a leaking roof is not a hard determination to make, other situations can be more difficult to determine if they are considered an unknown material defect.
 What if a halfway house is going in across the street?
 What if the halfway house is going in five houses down?
 What if it is public record that the property is zoned for this type of occupancy?
 At this time, these questions have not been addressed by legal decisions.